 From insights to actions: Developer Engagement Tactics

 Now that you know what is going on in the developer industry and a developer’s mind, let’s take a look at the top tactics – widely used by tech companies all around the world – to help with your developer marketing strategy.
-According to the State of DevRel Report 2023, Content Marketing takes the cake as the most effective tactic (55.3%), followed by Events and Online Community Engagement.
+According to the State of Developer Relations Report 2024, Content Marketing remains the most effective tactic for outreach to new developers (54.5%), followed by Events – public speaking (29.3%) and Events – organizing (27.6%).
+The top three have held steady year over year, while social media (16.7%) and SEO/PPC (4.9%) have continued to decline.

 To truly engage developers, your content needs to do more than promote – it must provide value, foster trust, and address their real challenges.